ElmerCSC/elmerfem/elmerice/Solvers/Documentation/AdjointSSA_CostTaubSolver.md

  End
 ```
-Or using ElmerIce build-in user functions:
+Or using ElmerIce built-in user functions:

 ```
  Material *id*